 I’ve still got a couple of the bags in the freezer about a week and a half later and they’re still lookin’ good!

-So I’d say this tip is definitely a winner!
+So I’d say this tip on how to freeze avocado is definitely a winner!
 If you love the idea of having avocado on hand all the time, but don’t always manage to eat yours when they’re at the peak of ripeness, this trick might be for you too!